example42/puppet-playground/README.md

 This is your test ground, add resources, use modules, declare classes...

+For sample code that uses Example42 modules, look at the other files in manifest/*.pp.

 See how your code behaves on the selected test box:

         vagrant up test_centos6